pyscf/pyscf-forge/README.md

       and/or point groups)
     - Compressed multi-state MC-PDFT (CMS-PDFT): [*JCTC* **2020**, *16*, 7444]
-* On-the-fly generation of on-top density functionals from underlying KS-DFT LDA or GGA exchange-correlation functionals defined in Libxc.
+* On-the-fly generation of on-top density functionals from underlying KS-DFT 'LDA' or 'GGA' exchange-correlation functionals as defined in Libxc.
     - Translated functionals: [*JCTC* **2014**, *10*, 3669]
     - Fully-translated functionals: [*JCTC* **2015**, *11*, 4077]
     - Global hybrid functionals: [*JPCL* **2020**, *11*, 10158] and